Mission

 When reshaping a village we want to recycle as much as possible.
 The goal is to be able to recycle 90% of the materials and the time invested into the existing village in the transformation process.

-Organic site development is enabled by the ability to move buildings and entire neighhourhoods.
+Organic site development is enabled by this model by the ability to move buildings.
 Cities and landowners can use this to better respond to changing needs over time.
 It also allow for a radically new way of engaging citizens that can take part of the evaluation and redesign neighbourhoods based on actual experiences.

 EFFEKT Arkitekter